Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: Round fold maps on spheres and bundles over standard spheres

-\ \ \ Assume that $M_k$ admits a round fold map $f_k:M_k \rightarrow {\mathbb{R}}^n$ mentioned in the statement.
-Note that by Theorem \ref{thm:1} (\ref{thm:1.2}), $M_k$ has the structure of a smooth bundle over $S^n$ whose fiber is diffeomorphic to the product of the manifolds of $k$ manifolds belonging to the family $\{F_j\}_{j=1}^{k}$.
+Assume that $M_k$ admits a round fold map $f_k:M_k \rightarrow {\mathbb{R}}^n$ mentioned in the statement.
+Note that by Theorem \ref{thm:1} (\ref{thm:1.2}), $M_k$ is regarded as the total space of a smooth bundle over $S^n$ whose fiber is diffeomorphic to the product of all the $k$ manifolds belonging to the family $\{F_j\}_{j=1}^{k}$.

-\ \ \ We consider $M=M_{k+1}$ having the structure of a smooth $F_{k+1}$-bundle over $M_k$ as in the mentioned steps.
-If we restrict the $F_{k+1}$-bundle to the inverse image ${f_k}^{-1}(P)$ of a proper core $P$ of $f_k$, which has the structure of a smooth trivial bundle over $P$ with a fiber diffeomorphic to the product of the manifolds of $k$ manifolds belonging to the family $\{F_j\}_{j=1}^{k}$, then it is a trivial smooth bundle by a condition on the structure of the bundle $M_{k+1}$ over $M_k$.
+We consider $M=M_{k+1}$ regarded as the total space of a smooth $F_{k+1}$-bundle over $M_k$ as in the mentioned steps.
+If we restrict the $F_{k+1}$-bundle to the inverse image ${f_k}^{-1}(P)$ of a proper core $P$ of $f_k$, which is regarded as the total space of a smooth trivial bundle over $P$ with a fiber diffeomorphic to the product of all the $k$ manifolds belonging to the family $\{F_j\}_{j=1}^{k}$, then it is a trivial smooth bundle by a condition on the structure of the bundle $M_{k+1}$ over $M_k$.
 If we restrict the $F_{k+1}$-bundle to the inverse image $f^{-1}({\mathbb{R}}^n-{\rm Int} P)$, which is diffeomorphic to the product of $\partial P$ or $S^{n-1}$, all the $k$ manifolds belonging to the family $\{F_j\}_{j=1}^{k}$ and the closed interval $[-1,1]$, then the resulting bundle is trivial by the same condition on the structure of the bundle $M_{k+1}$ over $M_k$.

-\ \ \ From this discussion, $M_{k+1}$ has the structure of a smooth bundle over $S^n$ whose fiber is diffeomorphic to the product of all the $k+1$ manifolds belonging to the family $\{F_j\}_{j=1}^{k+1}$.
+From this discussion, $M_{k+1}$ is regarded as the total space of a smooth bundle over $S^n$ whose fiber is diffeomorphic to the product of all the $k+1$ manifolds belonging to the family $\{F_j\}_{j=1}^{k+1}$.
 Thus, we can construct a desired round fold map $f_{k+1}:M_{k+1} \rightarrow {\mathbb{R}}^n$ by using a method of the proof of Theorem \ref{thm:1} (\ref{thm:1.1}).

-\ \ \ By the induction, this completes the proof. \end{proof}
+By the induction, this completes the proof. \end{proof}